gutabeshu/Abeshu-etal_2023_GMD/README.md

    - 'set_calibrate=1': If the basin is in CONUS this will automatically perform both the Stage-1 and Stage-2 calibration process shown below
         <p align="center"> <img src="workflow/Figure-3-Runoff Parameters Selection Strategy.png"></p>

-4. The calibration process and model output can be found under 'xanthos-wm/example/output'
+4. After the run is complete the calibration process and model output can be found under 'xanthos-wm/example/output'
 5. Run the following scripts in the `workflow` directory to re-create this experiment:

 | Experiment Name | Description | How to Run |